Improving Physical Health and Well-Being at Work

 If your team members habitually work long hours, are available 24/7, and are largely unsupported, for example, it's likely within your power to do something about it.

 One way to promote healthy behaviors is to include them in a team charter.
 Then, you need to model and enable these behaviors.
-Your team members should feel they have "permission" to leave work on time, be out of contact while on holiday, to call in sick when they're ill, and so on.
+Your team members should feel they have "permission" to leave work on time, be out of contact while on holiday, call in sick when they're ill, and so on.
 As a bonus, this will likely help with your own health and well-being.

 You can also demonstrate your commitment to workplace well-being by championing health promotions and educational campaigns, or, perhaps, by encouraging exercise-based charity activities.